 Are you looking for a tamarind paste substitute?
 We share a list of the best substitutes for tamarind paste below.

 The sour or tangy palate of tamarind adds a distinct flavor to different dishes.
-In some parts of Asia, like Thailand and Indonesia, tamarind is a common ingredient for local cuisine.
+In some parts of Asia, like Thailand and Indonesia, tamarind is a common ingredient in local cuisine.

 Best partnered with seafood and savory dishes, tamarind paste adds a distinctive tang to sauces.

 If you are wondering what tamarind paste is and what specific dishes require this ingredient, read on.

 You’ll be surprised how this simple ingredient can enhance dishes you love, like curry, Pad Thai, tamarind chicken, and more.

 As we explore the goodness of the processed pulp of the tamarind fruit, we will also look for the best substitute in case you run out of supply.

 There are a number of alternatives to use for your cooking that can be found right in your kitchen.

 Best Tamarind Paste Substitutes

 In case you run out of this ingredient, you can choose the following alternatives to get the flavor profile of tamarind paste.